ericwq/gskills/docs/eds2.md

   - `edsImpl.startPriority()` calls `p.bg.Start()` to start the `BalancerGroup`.
   - `edsImpl.startPriority()` also starts a timer to fall to next priority after timeout.

 Next, Let's discuss the behaviour of `edsImpl.handleEDSResponsePerPriority()`.
-Please continue to read [Connect to upstream server](conn.md)  for detail.
+Please continue to read [Prepare for connect](conn.md)  for detail.

 ```go
 func (x *edsBalancer) handleXDSClientUpdate(update *edsUpdate) {